fossi-foundation/wishbone/src/b3/source/02_interface.rst

 OBSERVATION 2.00

-Most hardware description languages (such as VHDL or Verilog(R)) have naming conventions.
+Most hardware description languages (such as VHDL or Verilog®) have naming conventions.
 For example, the VHDL hardware description language defines the alphanumeric symbols which may be used.
 Furthermore, it states that UPPERCASE and LOWERCASE characters